Healthy Homes Assessment Te Awanga

 Home Assessments Te Awanga for Rental Properties

-There are many things to check during the house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are many concerns to check in an home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
-For expert advice, call today to schedule your rental property house evaluation.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can be significant for property owners and landlords.
+For professional assistance, get in touch today and book your rental properties house assessment.

 home assessments for rental properties